 For example, seniors without driving capabilities can shop for groceries and schedule their delivery, or connect with extended family via video chat when they’re unable to travel.

-Low-cost internet for seniors
+Low-cost internet plans for seniors

-Currently, most providers offer small, reasonably-priced plans or programs for customers who only need to connect a few users and devices.
+Currently, most providers offer small, reasonably priced plans or programs for customers who only need to connect a few users and devices.

 We’ve listed some providers with low-cost internet plans and programs below.
 Check our low-income internet guide for more providers with low-cost options.